Qatar offers World Cup visitors an introduction to Islam

 “Qatar is my first exposure to Islam,” Garcia said inside the house of prayer, also known as the blue mosque for its beautiful turquoise tiles.
 “Qatar has been a life-changing adventure because it gives you a perspective on different cultures.”

 Hundreds of thousands of visitors have come to Qatar during the World Cup.
-For many it’s their first visit to a Muslim country.
+For many, it’s their first visit to a Muslim country.
 Those who don’t venture far beyond the stadiums and Doha’s glitzy hotels will have only limited exposure to the country’s religion, such as hearing the call to prayer at a distance or witnessing Muslims prostrate at prayer rooms in stadiums, airports and hotels.
 But for those who are curious to find out more about Islam, Qatari authorities and religious officials are eager to help.

 Local mosques are offering multilingual tours to visitors and the Islamic Cultural Center in Doha offers a virtual reality tour of the holy city of Mecca.
 Booths at tourist sites hand out free copies of the Quran and brochures about Islam are available in hotel lobbies.
 Billboards have been set up across Doha featuring U.S. Olympic fencer Ibtihaj Muhammed and other Muslim personalities as part of a campaign encouraging people to explore Islam.